Chattanooga Hit and Run Lawyer

 There may also be other parties who contributed fault to your accident.
 Examples include other drivers involved, a defective vehicle part manufacturer, or a public road maintenance company that created unreasonable danger for drivers.

-Hiring an attorney also means you can save your time and stress levels by having someone to speak on your behalf, insurance representatives, and other parties along the way.
+Hiring a Chattanooga personal injury law firm also means you can save your time and stress levels by having someone to speak on your behalf, insurance representatives, and other parties along the way.
 Your attorney will also help you investigate your accident, potentially even identifying the person who hit you.

 After a Hit and Run, Always Call the Police!